bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **subscribe**<**T**>(`scheduler`: SchedulerLike): *OperatorLike‹[ObservableLike](interfaces/observablelike.md)‹T›, DisposableLike›*

-Safely subscribes an ObservableLike to a SubscriberLike, using the provided scheduler.
-The returned DisposableLike may used to cancel the subscription.
+Safely subscribes to an `ObservableLike` with a `SubscriberLike` instance using the provided scheduler.
+The returned `DisposableLike` may used to cancel the subscription.

 **Type parameters:**